Hollywood Police Department (Florida): Innovations

 The department has been credited for a number of innovative improvements in law enforcement efficiency and professionalism.
 For example, the Hollywood PD was one of the first departments in the state of Florida to mandate college degrees as a prerequisite for promotion to higher ranks, resulting in a number of command personnel receiving graduate and law degrees.
 It established a formalized field training officer program to properly orient new police officers.
 It was also among the first to incorporate Community Service Officers to handle routine calls for service including the investigation of traffic accidents not involving criminal conduct thereby freeing up sworn officers to handle more important criminal calls.
 It was also one of the first departments in Florida to adopt a full set of written policies and procedures, including a detailed use of force policy.
 It took advantage of advances in technology by acquiring a sophisticated computerized records system that incorporated a dial-in telephone system of recording police reports for transcription by high speed typists as well as an 800-megahertz trunked radio system with mobile data terminals.
 The computerized records system also provided for standardized computerized probable cause affidavits that greatly improved the accuracy and legal merit of arrests by ensuring that all required elements of any charged crime were included in the arrest affidavit.
 It was also one of the first departments to acquire a FATS machine to train officers in shoot/don't shoot scenarios.
-One of the highlights of this reputation for a high degree of professionalism and technical competence was the fact that over ten ranking members of the department went on to become the chief of police at other law enforcement agencies, in some cases winning their jobs over well over one hundred other potential candidates for those jobs.
+One of the highlights of this reputation for a high degree of professionalism and technical competence was that over ten ranking members of the department went on to become the chief of police at other law enforcement agencies, in some cases winning their jobs over well over one hundred other potential candidates for those jobs.